 - NC written exams are available through Scantron in most states.
 The NC written exam must be completed within 90 days of the last day of your EMT Intensive course.

 - NREMT written exams are available in most major cities across the country, through PearsonVue.

 - Exam details are available at your course, and post-course support is available for 1 year until you finish your testing.

-- ASHI Basic Life Support
+- HSI Basic Life Support